Drug lord: Modern drug lords

 One of the most-notorious examples of the treatment given to drug lords is the incarceration of Escobar.
 Although Escobar was, after turning himself in, jailed for his participation in drug trafficking in Colombia, the "jail" in which he was captive, was a million-dollar palace built with his own funds and guarded by his own private army.
 Another famous crime lord who enjoyed lightened jail life was Al Capone, who continued to run his business from his jail cell, which contained tables, chairs, a bed, flowers, and paintings.
-For drug lords of the past, jail often served as a way to avoid further persecution.
+For some crime lords, a short jail or prison sentence, serves as a way to avoid further persecution.